yegenanil/yegenanil/README.md

 ## I'm a Front-end Developer

-I really enjoy learning languages and frameworks like React :muscle: I also enjoy ui, ux and design in general.
+I really enjoy learning languages and frameworks like React :muscle: I also enjoy UI, UX and design in general.

 <br/>